The 12 Best Flashlights in 2024

 $

-The Prometheus Beta QRv2 is a certified classic flashlight that just happens to be small.
+The Prometheus Beta QRv2 is a certified EDC classic flashlight that just happens to be small.
 It’s made of solid aluminum, has an IPX8 waterproof rating, and only needs one AAA battery.
 You can twist the head to cycle through the three modes (Low, Medium, and High) with a max brightness of 90 lumens.
-What makes this light special is the unique quick-release keychain that allows you to detach it from your keys when needed.
-The system can hold up to 10 pounds, so you can bet it’ll hold onto the flashlight just fine.
+What makes this light special is the unique quick-release keychain that allows you to detach it from your keys when you need to.
+The system can hold up to 10 pounds, so you can bet that it’ll hold onto the flashlight just fine.

 AA